obynio/certbot-plugin-gandi/README.md

 > I have a warning telling me `Plugin legacy name certbot-plugin-gandi:dns may be removed in a future version.
 Please use dns instead.`

 Certbot had moved to remove 3rd party plugins prefixes.
 Please use `--authenticator dns-gandi --dns-gandi-credentials`.
 See [certbot/8131](https://github.com/certbot/certbot/pull/8131) and [certbot-plugin-gandi/23](https://github.com/obynio/certbot-plugin-gandi/issues/23) for details.
+Please make sure to update the configuration file to the new format.

 > Why do you keep this plugin a third-party plugin ?
 Just merge it with certbot ?